Find Affordable College Courses

 New York, NY

-The Graduate Center, CUNY ranked #10 on this year’s Best Value Communication & Journalism Schools in the Middle Atlantic Region list.
+The Graduate Center, CUNY came in at #10 in this year’s edition of the Best Value Communication & Journalism Schools in the Middle Atlantic Region ranking.
 Located in the city of New York, The Graduate Center is a public college with a medium-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at The Graduate Center are $15,360 a year.
 While working on their degree, communication and journalism majors at The Graduate Center accumulate an average of around $19,937 in student debt.

-With a ranking of #11, Slippery Rock University of Pennsylvania did quite well on this year’s best value schools for communication and journalism students.
-Located in the town of Slippery Rock, SRU is a public college with a medium-sized student population.
+Slippery Rock University of Pennsylvania ranked #11 on this year’s Best Value Communication & Journalism Schools in the Middle Atlantic Region list.
+Located in the distant town of Slippery Rock, SRU is a public school with a moderately-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at SRU are $14,615 a year.
+SRU undergraduate students pay an average of $14,615 in tuition and fees each year.
 While working on their degree, communication and journalism majors at SRU accumulate an average of around $26,243 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $349.

 Full Communication & Journalism at Slippery Rock University of Pennsylvania Report